If you love doing jumps and tricks then maybe Park and Pipe is for you!

 - Development Coach – Euan Baxter

-Euan works with local clubs and scenes develop their coaching team, facilities access, equipment, and more to ensure young riders across the country have the best opportunity to ride in the best environments!
-Once selected to Home Nations status, riders will have the opportunity to attend extra training opportunities and develop their on and off-snow skills with the inclusion of camps abroad.
+Euan works with local clubs and scenes supporting coaches, trainees, facilities and parks to ensure young riders across the country have the best opportunity to ride in the best environments!

 - National Performance Coach – Murray Buchan